Dean's Executive Advisory Board

 Meredith Brunen

-Meredith Brunen earned three degrees from the University of Arkansas: a bachelor’s degree in international relations and Middle East studies and both master’s and doctoral degrees in higher education leadership.
-A talented and trusted higher education executive and nonprofit leader, Dr. Brunen currently serves as the Vice President for University Advancement at the University of West Georgia.
-She works to enhance fundraising outcomes for the university, elevate the profile, brand, and affinity for the institution, and engage key partners to deliver outcomes for students in service to the University’s strategic vision.
-Dr. Brunen oversees the University Advancement division and provides leadership for the areas of Development, Data Integrity and Enrichment, Alumni and Constituent Engagement, Marketing and Communications, and University Foundations.
-As the CEO of the University’s affiliated foundations, she also serves as the primary liaison for each respective governing board.
-Prior to joining UWG, Dr. Brunen served in similar executive roles at the University of South Carolina, the University of West Florida, and Northwest Arkansas Community College.
-Dr. Brunen was named the 2019 Outstanding Young Alumni of the Year by the University of Arkansas College of Education and Health Professions, recognized as a Forty Under 40 by the Northwest Arkansas Business Journal, and honored as the 2014 Young Woman of the Year by the Northwest Arkansas Businesswomen’s Conference.
-She is married to Kyle Brunen, who is currently working for Emory University and is also a U of A alumnus.
+Meredith earned three degrees from the University of Arkansas: a bachelor’s degree in International Relations and Middle East Studies and both master’s and doctoral degrees in Higher Education Leadership.
+A talented and trusted higher education executive and nonprofit leader, Dr. Brunen serves as the vice president for advancement for Hendrix College where she develops and executes fundraising strategies, cultivates major gifts, and manages alumni engagement.
+In her role, Dr. Brunen oversees external relations, coordinates advancement communications, and plans special events to foster engagement and support.
+Prior to joining Hendrix, Dr. Brunen served in similar executive roles at the University of West Georgia, University of South Carolina, University of West Florida, and Northwest Arkansas Community College.
+Dr. Brunen was named the 2019 Outstanding Young Alumni of the Year by the U of A College of Education and Health Professions, recognized as a Forty Under 40 by the Northwest Arkansas Business Journal, and honored as the 2014 Young Woman of the Year by the Northwest Arkansas Businesswomen’s Conference.
+She is married to Kyle Brunen, who is a public health, well-being, and fitness professional and is also a U of A alumnus.
 They have two young sons, Jude and Beau.

 John Buckwalter